Search this site:

 Continuing around, one will reach the edge of the run as defined by the rocks.
 The terrain is steep and has a gorgeous view of Laguna Del Inca.

 Roca Jack: ride the five in one Roca Jack "Slingshot" poma lift.
 If riding alone, ride the middle pole and platter.
 This lift goes up and then reverses to return to the bottom, it does not loop around like a regular lift, thus it goes when the operator thinks you are ready.
-It does not go to the rocks but about 75% of the way up and then stops.
+It does not go to the rocks but goes about 75% of the way up and then stops.
 Roca Jack might be the steepest inbound run at Portillo.
 The stone hut in the foreground is an avalanche refuge.

 Portillo is above the tree line - no trees.

 The terrain is steep enough for the development of moguls but we did not find any run that would qualify as "a mogul run".
-Perhaps it is because there are so few skiers on the advanced run.
+Perhaps it is because there are so few skiers on the advanced runs.

 The "Super-C Couloir" is Portillo's one signature chute and it's out of bounds.
-The journey starts at the top of "Roca Jack" lift where you continue to hike up to a traverse across the upper ridge to the Super-C Couloir".
+The journey starts at the top of the "Roca Jack" lift where you continue to hike up to a traverse across the upper ridge to the Super-C Couloir".
 Check with ski patrol about snow stability as Portillo can have sketchy, avalanche prone back country conditions.
-The first part from the top of "Roca Jack" can be skinned and makes up the bulk of the ascent.
+The first part from the top of the "Roca Jack" can be skinned and makes up the bulk of the ascent.
 Crampons may be required later depending on the snow or ice conditions.
 The most difficult portion of the journey is the traverse at the top where you must traverse the near vertical face with no room for error.
 This is not a hike for the general public but is an aggressively steep uphill climb for a rewarding run of 5,600 feet (1,706 meters) of vertical.
-Plan your time accordingly as is a time consuming hike which will take most of the day to accomplish (be the first on the lift not the last at the end of the day).
+Plan your time accordingly as it is a time consuming hike which will take most of the day to accomplish (be the first on the lift not the last at the end of the day).
 The couloir is scenic, long and steep as well as wide enough to make it ski-able.
 The return should take you to the bottom of the "Juncalillo" lift.Three blog journeys to Super-C Couloir: